MrShubham1267/MedTourEasy__ASL_Project/README.md

 ### MedTourEasy_Deep learning Project
  ##  American Sign Language
-- This repository represents **" Action Recognition Using Alphapose "**.
-- With the help of this project we can detect the human Actions/Activities based on the **Human Pose**.

 ## 📝 Description
 - The National Institute on Deafness and Other Communications Disorders (NIDCD) indicates that the 200-year-old American Sign Language is a complete, complex language (of which letter gestures are only part) but is the primary language for many deaf North Americans.
 Therefore, to build a system that can recognise sign language will help the deaf and hard-of-hearing better communicate using modern-day technologies.
 In this article, we will go through different architectures of CNN and see how it performs on classifying the Sign Language.